 There is none.
 We look at the entire application to get a sense of the whole individual.
-Students accepted into the program have a wide array of personal, educational, and employment backgrounds.
-No one type is better than another.
+Students accepted into the program have a wide array of personal, educational, experiential, and employment backgrounds.
 The diversity of our classes creates an exciting and stimulating learning environment for both students and instructors.
 The application pool varies from year to year making it difficult to predict what types of things an applicant can do, above and beyond satisfying the basic prerequisites, to stand out.

 Focusing on an average GPA can be misleading.
 Students who are accepted to the program need to have at least a 3.0 overall GPA.
 Applicants with the highest overall GPAs are not necessarily always more competitive.
 Many factors besides overall undergrad GPAs are taken into consideration: science GPAs, specific prerequisites courses and grades, type and amount of hands-on patient care experience, clinically-related personal references, the application essays, and the personal interview.
 All of these criteria are important, and one does not take the place of another.

 Application to the program is extremely competitive.
 Eligible applicants must have both overall and science GPAs of greater than or equal to 3.0 in order to be considered for admission.

 We use the GPAs as calculated by CASPA.
 Please refer to the Academics heading of our Prerequisites section of the website for more information.